 - pulmonary regurgitation

-Findings on chest x-ray are non-specific and other cyanotic congenital heart diseases should be considered.
+Findings on a chest radiograph are commonly non-specific, and other cyanotic congenital heart diseases should be considered.

 - 1. Mirowitz SA, Gutierrez FR, Canter CE et-al. Tetralogy of Fallot: MR findings.
 Radiology.
 1989;171 (1): 207-12.
 Radiology (abstract) - Pubmed citation